Akunen/Akunen/README.md

 <div>
   <strong><a href="https://github.com/Akunen/country-info">Country info app with React</a></strong>
-  <p>This application allows users to search for countries and it displays basic information about the searched county e.g. flag and weather.</p>
+  <p>This application allows users to search for countries and it displays basic information about the searched county e.g. flag and weather.
+Technologies used: React JS, University of Helsinki Rest Countries API, OpenWeatherMap API</p>
 </div>